One guess as to what this is?

 is quite remarkable.

-The bridges were destroyed during the
+The bridges were destroyed during the second world war but carefully reconstructed, faithful to the original. |

 July is a great month to visit